Anuj Gurwara: Live Performances

-Anuj has been actively performing in India and abroad at various corporate shows and public gigs after his award-winning singing debut.
+Anuj has been actively performing in India and abroad at various corporate shows and public events after his award-winning singing debut.

 He has performed across the United States of America to packed audiences.
 Invited by the Indian associations in various cities, he has set benchmarks with his energetic and fun performances in New York, New Jersey, Washington DC, San Francisco, Sacramento, Phoenix, Detroit, Dallas, San Antonio, Columbus, Philadelphia, Chicago, Bloomington, etc.

 Anuj has also performed in Singapore, Malaysia, Mauritius, Kuwait, Istanbul, France, Hong Kong and other countries.

 Master of Ceremonies

 Being an RJ and an actor, Anuj diversified himself as an MC.
 From hosting formal events to large parties and concerts, Anuj has established himself as one of the most popular Master of Ceremonies.
 He has hosted events, big and small, for a large number of corporate companies and Event Managers.

 Anuj's understanding of the pulse of an event, appropriate sense of humor, smooth integration of various elements, personalised involvement with the crowd and respect to the theme of the event, has made him a preferred MC for various kinds of events.

+He hosted the Times Food & Nightlife Awards in 10 cities across India from 2010 to 2020.
+Anuj was also the MC for all show launches of Sony TV from 2017 to 2022.

 Actor - Film and Theatre

-In 2003, while pursuing acting, Anuj got a call from Nagesh Kukunoor for Hyderabad Blues 2.
+In 2003, while pursuing acting, Anuj auditioned and bagged the role of a call-centre supervisor in Nagesh Kukunoor's Hyderabad Blues 2.
 After this, Anuj auditioned for Sekhar Kammula.
 Sekhar had won the National Film Award for his directorial debut in Dollar Dreams.
 He cast Anuj as the 2nd lead for his film Anand, which released in 2004.
 Anand was a massive hit and Anuj received good reviews for his part.